cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/heuristics/SimulatedAnnealing.rst

    ..

    #.
 Starts generating a random solution as you wish;
    #.
-Computes its fitness using some function defined by the developer implementing the heuristic;
+Computes its fitness using some function (defined by the developer implementing the heuristic);
    #.
-Generates a neighbor random solution from the current solution and compute its fitness;
+Generates a neighbor random solution from the current solution and computes its fitness;
    #.
-Assess the neighbor and the current solution:
+Assesses the neighbor and current solution (the conditions below are ensured by the \ :java:ref:`getAcceptanceProbability()`\  method):

       ..